doppelmutzi/doppelmutzi.github.io/_posts/2018-01-30-vuex-testing-mocha-sinon.md

 # Testing Strategy for Testing Vuex Actions

-During this section, I try to explain the testing concept, which libraries we use, as well as the testing skeleton, before I go into details of [implementing actual tests](#test-impl).
+During this section, I try to explain the testing concept, which libraries I use, as well as the testing skeleton, before I go into details of [implementing actual tests](#test-impl).

 ## Skeleton for Testing Actions and Involved Technologies